by admin, October 30, 2018, Tips

 - Give your wiper fluid and blades some love – Fill your wiper fluid reservoir with freeze-resistant wiper fluid to ensure that you can keep your windshield clean and clear this winter.
 It’s also a good idea to switch to winter wiper blades to stand up to the freezing cold.

 - Check your tires – Get your all-season tires checked to make sure the tread is adequate.
 Depending on where you reside, you might even consider a set of snow tires for winter.
-If you travel in on rural roads less likely to be plowed, it might be a good investment for you.
+If you travel in on rural roads less likely process for more process by our website to be plowed, it might be a good investment for you.
 It’s also a good idea to stay on top of your tire pressure.
 Cold temperatures cause your tires to lose a pound of pressure per every 10 degrees.

 - Inspect your battery – Winter can be hard on batteries as the temperatures drop.
 Reportedly a battery loses more than a third of its power when temperatures drop below freezing and more than half its power in below-zero temperatures.
 Have your cables checked for cracks or breaks.
 Make sure the connections are good and that your battery fluid is full.
 If you find you need to purchase a new one, look for one with a manufacture date less than six months.